veprbl/mysqlpp/README-Mac-OS-X.txt

       $ fink install mysql mysql15-dev

-    - From MySQL.com.
-I've not tried the official binaries, but they're known to work with MySQL++.
-As I understand it, they install from a typical Mac GUI installer.
-I don't know if it lets you install the development files separately from the server itself, so be sure to check.
-The official Windows installers, for instance, have in the past installed the server by default but not the development files.

     - From MacPorts, http://macports.org.
 I have zero information on this other than that it's theoretically possible for it to work.
       If you figure out how to make it work, please post the method